nilsmehlhorn/blog/src/pages/posts/angular-error-tracking/index.md

 It's also possible to provide arbitrary
 [extra content](https://docs.sentry.io/enriching-error-data/context/?platform=browser#extra-context)
 which might help you to reproduce a user's workflow.
-But watch out before dumping the whole application state, because this field will only hold up to 200kB.
+But watch out before dumping the whole application state because this field will only hold up to 200kB.

 ## Bottom line